Take your enterprise to the cloud with elastic SIP trunking services that integrate everywhere

 SIP is used to create, manage, and terminate calls (or sessions) in an IP-based network, SIP is the instruction set that tells an application how to process a phone call.

 SIP Trunking is a way to make voice calls over the internet.
-This communication method allows for Voice Over Internet Protocol (VoIP) calls to be made, for messages (SMS/MMS) to be passed, 911 emergency calls to be made, and other SIP-based real-time communications.
+This communication method allows for Voice Over Internet Protocol (VoIP) calls to be made, for messages (SMS/MMS) to be sent, 999 emergency calls to be made, and other SIP-based real-time communications.

 The primary benefit of SIP trunks over PRIs is cost savings as this method is far more scalable, and generally comes with less fixed overhead costs.